Mercer International (NASDAQ:MERC) & Rayonier Advanced Materials (NYSE:RYAM) Critical Contrast

-Mercer International (NASDAQ:MERC) and Rayonier Advanced Materials (NYSE:RYAM) are both small-cap basic materials companies, but which is the superior investment?
-We will contrast the two companies based on the strength of their dividends, valuation, analyst recommendations, risk, institutional ownership, profitability and earnings.
+Mercer International (NASDAQ:MERC) and Rayonier Advanced Materials (NYSE:RYAM) are both small-cap basic materials companies, but which is the superior business?
+We will contrast the two companies based on the strength of their dividends, profitability, earnings, analyst recommendations, institutional ownership, risk and valuation.

+74.2% of Mercer International shares are held by institutional investors.
+Comparatively, 66.0% of Rayonier Advanced Materials shares are held by institutional investors.
+4.1% of Mercer International shares are held by insiders.
+Comparatively, 3.1% of Rayonier Advanced Materials shares are held by insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company will outperform the market over the long term.

 This table compares Mercer International and Rayonier Advanced Materials’ gross revenue, earnings per share (EPS) and valuation.